KaranSingh52ED/cyberCoder_realtime_collaborator/README.md

 ## ⚙️ Installation

-1. **Fork this repository:** Click the Fork button located in the top-right corner of this page to fork the repository.
+1. **Fork this repository:** Click the Fork button located in the top-right corner of this page to fork the repository. or
 2. **Clone the repository:**

    ```bash